akkadotnet/getakka.net/src/docs/Persistence.md

 - **Separation of domain model from stored data** in cases when such separation is necessary.
 - **Utilization of persistent backend specific data types** as they allow transition between data understood by actors and specialized format allowed by datastores.
 Examples of such may be: BSON in MongoDb or JSON data type in PostgreSQL.

 For custom event adapter simply create class implementing `IEventAdapter` interface.
-It's required, that it should either expose parameterless constructor or the one that has `ExtendedActorSystem` as it's only argument.
+It's required, that it should either expose parameterless constructor or the one that has `ExtendedActorSystem` as its only argument.
 Then in order to use it, you'll need to register it and bind to a particular type of events using HOCON configuration - type assignability rules applies here and the most specific types have precedence over the more general ones:

 ```
 akka.persistence.journal {